 Crawford v.
 Washington Case

 I recently had a case in the Valencia courthouse where my client was charged with domestic violence.
 This emphasizes when the prosecutors can bring in specific evidence and use that evidence even without the alleged victim testifying.
 In this particular case, the alleged victim, who was my client's wife, decided that she didn't want to testify and did not cooperate with the prosecutors as far as them being able to serve a subpoena on her.
-She was not available to them at the time of trial.
+She was not available to them at the time of the trial.

-So, often under these circumstances, the prosecutors will dismiss the case because they feel like the alleged victim is not interested in prosecuting the case.
+So, often, under these circumstances, the prosecutors will dismiss the case because they feel like the alleged victim is not interested in prosecuting the case.
 Therefore, why should they be, especially if the defendant has no criminal record?
 But there are, sometimes, when the prosecutors still prosecute the case.
-There's a case called Crawford, which allows them to get in specific evidence, even though the victim in a domestic violence case is not available.
+There's a case called Crawford, which allows them to get specific evidence, even though the victim in a domestic violence case is not available.

 In this case, that's exactly what the prosecutors did.
 They filed a motion.
 They had a 9-1-1 tape of the alleged victim, basically saying a lot of things, and if they were true, then my client would be guilty of the domestic violence charge.
-So, they got the judge to rule that they could put that 9-1-1 tape in, and then around that 9-1-1 tape, they called the police officers to testify how the wife looked when they got there how the inside of the house looked.
+So, they got the judge to rule that they could put that 9-1-1 tape in, and then around that 9-1-1 tape, they called the police officers to testify about how the wife looked when they got there and how the inside of the house looked.

 They were trying to support that 9-1-1 tape, which said my client had punched his wife in the face.
 After they were done, we called my client to the witness stand, and obviously, he gave his version of events.
 Fortunately for us, he was a big guy, and a punch to the face wasn't substantiated.

 The bottom line is the wife had no injury to her face.
-So, that was one thing where the jury had to kind of scratch their head and say, wait a minute, if he punched her in the face, then where's her injury.
+So, that was one thing where the jury had to scratch their head kind of and say, wait a minute if he punched her in the face, then where's her injury?

 This is an example of how some of these domestic violence cases — and I've been doing this for twenty-five years — can take weird turns where you don't think the prosecutors are going to prosecute a chance, and they end up charging it.
 In my opinion, it is unfair that this Crawford case allows them to put on specific evidence.
-Then the defense doesn't have an opportunity to cross-examine and confront that evidence.
+Then, the defense doesn't have an opportunity to cross-examine and confront that evidence.

 How is the defense supposed to cross-examine or defend against a 9-1-1 tape?
 We can't ask any questions about it.
 We can't ask the person because they're not there.
 Ultimately, we ended up getting her there.
 Fortunately, we could find her, but that puts us in a difficult position if we can't.

 In a circumstance like that, what you're going to need to do is point out problems with that 9-1-1 tape.
-Now, the police are using Crawford to get in domestic violence witness statements when the police come, and they have a body cam on.
+Now, the police are using Crawford to get domestic violence witness statements when the police come, and they have a body cam on.
 That body cam evidence can be used in domestic violence or spousal abuse cases if they've got their alleged victim giving the story about what happened.

 They can play that.
 And again, I don't think that's fair because if they can't find the alleged victim, how is the defense supposed to cross-examine that person?
 If there are inconsistencies in their story, how is the guard supposed to point those inconsistencies out?